 The Law Commission published the results of their enquiries, and broadly, the lawyers wanted keep the statute and the other groups did not.

 The Last One Hundred Years of Breach of Promise Cases

 So what was the state of breach of promise over the 100 years before the Law Commission looked into it in 1966?

 In the fifty years up to 1900 there were approximately one thousand breach of promise actions that ended in court with a trial with judgement and damages awarded by a jury.

 More cases were started but settled before they got to court.

-In the breach of promise cases that came to trial, the lawyers for the defendants, nearly all men, were usually reported as describing the plaintiffs as scheming, avaricious gold-diggers.
+In the breach of promise cases that came to trial, the defendants were nearly always men.
+And the lawyers for the defendants were usually reported as describing the women plaintiffs as scheming, avaricious gold-diggers.

 So a woman who trusted a man and became engaged to him lost all chance of security if he jilted her.
 Her chance of finding a secure future was more or less ruined by now being cast-off.

 In more than a quarter of the cases that came before the courts the parties had been intimate.